Nashville-Public-Library/bedework-docs/docs/using-images/image-guidelines.md

 - Max width: 400px
 - Max height: 600px
 - **File size: Less than 100 KB**
-- Words in icon-type images (“Movie Friday” or “Chocolate Worms”) should be readable at thumbnail-size, which is 80px wide.

 ## Images are required for the following events